thomas-vadakkan-codon/footfalls/README.md

 ## Simple Theory
 **SSD detector:**
-- We are using a SSD (Single Shot Detector) with a MobileNet architecture.
-In general, it only takes a single shot to detect whatever is in an image.
-That is, one for generating region proposals, one for detecting the object of each proposal.
+- We're employing a MobileNet architecture with an SSD (Single Shot Detector).
+In most cases, only one shot is required to detect everything is present in an image.
+That is, one for generating region suggestions and another for determining what each proposal's purpose is.
-- Compared to other 2 shot detectors like R-CNN, SSD is quite fast.
+- SSD is quite fast when compared to other 2 shot detectors like R-CNN.
-- MobileNet, as the name implies, is a DNN designed to run on resource constrained devices.
-For example, mobiles, ip cameras, scanners etc.
+- MobileNet is a DNN designed to run on low-resource devices, as the name suggests.
+Mobile phones, IP cameras, scanners, and other similar devices are examples.
-- Thus, SSD seasoned with a MobileNet should theoretically result in a faster, more efficient object detector.
+- As a result, a MobileNet seasoned SSD should ideally result in a faster, more efficient object detection.
 ---
 **Centroid tracker:**
-- Centroid tracker is one of the most reliable trackers out there.
+- The Centroid Tracker is one of the most trustworthy trackers available.
-- To be straightforward, the centroid tracker computes the centroid of the bounding boxes.
+- The centroid tracker, to put it simply, calculates the centroid of the bounding boxes.
-- That is, the bounding boxes are (x, y) co-ordinates of the objects in an image.
+- The bounding boxes, in other words, are the (x, y) coordinates of the objects in a picture.
-- Once the co-ordinates are obtained by our SSD, the tracker computes the centroid (center) of the box.
-In other words, the center of an object.
+- The tracker computes the centroid (centre) of the box once our SSD obtains the co-ordinates.
+To put it another way, the object's core.
-- Then an unique ID is assigned to every particular object deteced, for tracking over the sequence of frames.
+- Then, for tracking purposes over the sequence of frames, each detected object is given a unique ID.

 ## Running Inference
 - Install all the required Python dependencies: